 Tips and tricks to finding your perfect wedding caterer can be very helpful!
-The role of a caterer is integral to your successful wedding day – they provide set up, service, cocktails, cuisine and clean up.
-They are there for you from your backyard wedding to a cater less venue to the fancy ballrooms.
+The role of a caterer is integral to your successful wedding day – they provide set up, service, cocktails, cuisine, and clean-up.
+They are there for you from your backyard wedding to the cater-less venue to the fancy ballrooms.
 They can help you choose your cuisine style, the proper wine, assist with decor and rentals and work within your budget.

 But how to choose this so important wedding professional for your nuptials?
 What are some tips and tricks to finding your perfect catering match?

-We spoke with Heidi Jones, Senior Sales & Event Manager of Vancouver Island’s Truffles Catering, for the answers to some very important questions.
+We spoke with Heidi Jones, Senior Sales & Event Manager of Vancouver Island’s Truffles Catering, to answer some essential questions.
 We asked her what she thought were the most crucial things to look for in your caterer – so here are her tips & tricks to finding your wedding caterer::

-3} Location can be a factor – some caterers will only work locally and others will travel.
-Those that are willing to travel will be may ask for additional mileage charges and perhaps even accommodation for staff.
-So if you are planning your wedding at a remote spot keep this in mind.
+3} Location can be a factor – some caterers will only work locally, and others will travel.
+Those that are willing to travel may ask for additional mileage charges and perhaps even accommodation for staff.
+So if you are planning your wedding at a remote spot, keep this in mind.

-4) Caterers can help you with food specific day of planning – timelines for receptions and dinners, bar service plans, creating specialty cocktails, ensuring dietary requests service and all kinds of other helpful advice and action .
-However, most times caterers work with and interact with your wedding planner or the event planner at the venue that you have chosen.
+4) Caterers can help you with the food-specific day of planning – timelines for receptions and dinners, bar service plans, creating specialty cocktails, ensuring dietary requests service, and all kinds of other helpful advice and action.
+However, caterers often work with and interact with your wedding planner or the event planner at the venue you have chosen.

 7) Anyone who has tried to deal with liquor licenses in BC will be thrilled to know that your caterer can deal with the BC Board on your behalf – providing they buy the alcohol and serve.
-They will handle all your alcohol and specialty cocktail needs or will contract in a company who specializes in liquor service.
+They will handle all your alcohol and specialty cocktail needs or contract in a company specializing in liquor service.

-8) Deposits are required for a caterer to start purchasing your choices – expect the request to be 50% of the estimated total in order to confirm the caterer.
-The remaining amount is normally due before the event – often 30 to 90 days prior to your wedding day.
+8) Deposits are required for a caterer to start purchasing your choices – expect the request to be 50% of the estimated total to confirm the caterer.
+The remaining amount is normally due before the event – often 30 to 90 days before your wedding day.
 This is so that your caterer can line up staff, ensure that all product is ordered and that rentals arrive.”

-So don’t be in a hurry – take a look at and meet with a few caterers before making your decision.
+So don’t be in a hurry – take a look at it and meet with a few caterers before making your decision.
 Be sure you feel happy and comfortable around the Catering Team that will be handling your day.
-Have fun with a tasting that should include the wine pairing (this may require a payment but it is worth every dime for peace of mind!) and enjoy your culinary choices on this most important of days.
+Have fun with a tasting that should include the wine pairing (this may require payment, but it is worth every dime for peace of mind!) and enjoy your culinary choices on this most important day.

 Point of Interest…some of Truffle Catering’s Suppliers: